 It helps that Ayler has a Story: experimental, religious, black, underground.
 There’s even the appropriate tragic coda, a body found in the East River, circumstances unknown.
 But this may be another case where the Story occasionally gets in the way of the music.

-The Ayler records of standards and spirituals have great saxophone playing but there is seldom a coherent band concept to speak of.
+The Ayler records of standards and spirituals have great saxophone playing but a more conventional context there is seldom a coherent band concept to speak of.
 Admittedly, not all the musicians are always that good: it seems like Ayler’s pianist of choice Call Cobbs could barely follow the most basic of changes.
 On “Down By the Riverside,” Ayler is threading like Dexter Gordon but the hapless “swinging” band can’t get from A to B. Another fascinating listen is “Summertime” at dirge tempo with a European rhythm section, where the rhapsodic saxophone engulfs the square accompaniment.
 (Don Cherry spoke of Ayler playing “Moon River” at a “ballad medley” European jam session with other great American tenor saxophonists and winning the day.)

-In the end it is too much work to find consistently great music in these awkward circumstances.
+In the end it is too much work to find consistently great music in these awkward straight-ahead circumstances.
 But the moment the themes are composed by Ayler himself, the energy coheres.
 The direction is clear.
 It becomes impossible for the music to fail.
 All impediments fall away, we shall transcend to a higher truth together.

-The definite Ayler performance may be the medley at Coltrane’s funeral with Don Ayler, Richard Davis, and Milford Graves.
+The definite Ayler performance may be the medley of gorgeous Ayler themes at Coltrane’s funeral with Don Ayler, Richard Davis, and Milford Graves.
 There isn’t even any blowing, except that near the end Ayler repeatedly screams to profoundly eerie effect as his brother sounds the last trump.
 I first heard a bootleg of this many years ago, then it came out on the deluxe Revenant set, now it’s just up on YouTube.
 On Albert Ayler’s 80th birthday there is no better use of six minutes of your time than dialing this up, closing your eyes, and mourning our humanity.